UBCSailbot/docs/docs/reference/sailing/ais_terms.md

 \text{SoG} &= \left|\frac{d}{dt} \overrightarrow{(\text{Track Made Good})} \right|\\
 \end{align*}$

+If we make the slight simplification of neglecting the effect of the wind, then

-- If the boatspeed is positive and there is no current, the boat's Speed over Ground will be the same as the speed of water hitting your hand, if you put your hand in the water.
+- If the boatspeed is positive and there is no current, the boat's Speed over Ground will be the same as the speed of water hitting your hand, if you were sitting on the boat and put your hand in the water.
 - If the boatspeed is zero and there is positive current, the boat's Speed over Ground will be the same speed as the current.

-The speed of the boat, as measured by someone on land or sitting on the ocean floor.
-Here are two mathematical definitions,

 ## RoT: Rate of Turn